usametov/StoreAgent/docs/code-walkthrough.md

 # MessageForCustomer

-MessageForCustomer is a sum type.
-Its purpose is to display message to customer.
-It could be a simple message, just a string.
-Or it could be a product search result.
-In latter case, we need to render it accordingly.
+MessageForCustomer is a union type that serves the purpose of displaying a message to a customer.
+It can take two forms: a simple string message, or a product search result, which requires specific rendering.